-Contract 3D Printing is ideal for clients that are debating making the transition from traditional manufacturing to additive manufacturing.
+Contract 3D Printing services are ideal for clients that are debating making the transition from traditional to additive manufacturing because it allows them to see the benefits of 3D printing before they purchase a printer.
 This technology is also great for engineers that need a prototype or a low volume production run for one specific application, but do not have a need for additive manufacturing on a regular basis.

-Miller 3D offers contract 3D printing services for R&D, prototyping, and low volume production parts.
+Miller 3D offers custom 3D printing services for R&D, prototyping, and low volume production parts.
 Our experienced additive manufacturing engineers will customize the parts according to the necessary specifications and intended use.
-Our 3D printing services also offers a wide variety of additive manufacturing materials, software, technology, and printers.
+Our 3D printing services also offer a wide variety of additive manufacturing materials, software, technology, and printers.

 Once we receive the CAD design, our additive manufacturing engineers will evaluate the part, and the intended use.
 Next, we will create a customized 3D printing service plan for your specific application.